Synagogue: Christianity

+In 1995, Howard Clark Kee argued that synagogues were not a developed feature of Jewish life prior to the First Jewish–Roman War (66-73 CE) and that the mentions of synagogues in the New Testament, including Jesus's visitations of synagogues in various Jewish settlements in Israel, were anachronistic.
+However, archaeologists have discovered first-century synagogues, and Chris Keith and Anders Runesson find it almost certain that the historical Jesus preached in synagogues in Galilee.

-During the first Christian centuries, Jewish Christian are hypothesized to have used houses of worship known in academic literature as synagogue-churches.
+During the first Christian centuries, Jewish Christians are hypothesized to have used houses of worship known in academic literature as synagogue-churches.
 Scholars have claimed to have identified such houses of worship of the Jews who had accepted Jesus as the Messiah in Jerusalem and Nazareth.

 Architectural design

 There is no set blueprint for synagogues and the architectural shapes and interior designs of synagogues vary greatly.
 In fact, the influence from other local religious buildings can often be seen in synagogue arches, domes and towers.

 Historically, synagogues were built in the prevailing architectural style of their time and place.
-Thus, the synagogue in Kaifeng, China looked very like Chinese temples of that region and era, with its outer wall and open garden in which several buildings were arranged.
+Thus, the synagogue in Kaifeng, China, looked very much like Chinese temples of that region and era, with its outer wall and open garden in which several buildings were arranged.
 The styles of the earliest synagogues resembled the temples of other cults of the Eastern Roman Empire.
 The surviving synagogues of medieval Spain are embellished with mudéjar plasterwork.
 The surviving medieval synagogues in Budapest and Prague are typical Gothic structures.

-With the emancipation of Jews in Western European countries, which not only enabled Jews to enter fields of enterprise from which they were formerly barred, but gave them the right to build synagogues without needing special permissions, synagogue architecture blossomed.
+With the emancipation of Jews in Western European countries in the 19th century—which not only enabled Jews to enter fields of enterprise from which they were formerly barred, but gave them the right to build synagogues without needing special permissions—synagogue architecture blossomed.
 Large Jewish communities wished to show not only their wealth but also their newly acquired status as citizens by constructing magnificent synagogues.
 These were built across Western Europe and in the United States in all of the historicist or revival styles then in fashion.
-Thus there were Neoclassical, Neo-Byzantine, Romanesque Revival, Moorish Revival, Gothic Revival, and Greek Revival.
+Thus there were Neoclassical, Renaissance Revival architecture, Neo-Byzantine, Romanesque Revival, Moorish Revival, Gothic Revival, and Greek Revival.
 There are Egyptian Revival synagogues and even one Mayan Revival synagogue.
-In the 19th century and early 20th century heyday of historicist architecture, however, most historicist synagogues, even the most magnificent ones, did not attempt a pure style, or even any particular style, and are best described as eclectic.
+In the 19th-century and early-20th-century heyday of historicist architecture, however, most historicist synagogues, even the most magnificent ones, did not attempt a pure style, or even any particular style, and are best described as eclectic.

 In the post-war era, synagogue architecture abandoned historicist styles for modernism.